12-Month Momentum on UK Stocks: +7.07% Alpha vs FTSE 100

 25-year summary (2000–2025):

-$1 invested in UK momentum in 2000 became $13.7 by 2025.
-The same dollar in SPY became $6.7.
+$1 invested in UK momentum in 2000 became $7.38 by 2025.
+The same dollar in the FTSE 100 became $1.32.
 The difference compounds from consistent outperformance, not from lottery-style wins.

 Year-by-year standouts:

 2002 is particularly striking.
-While SPY fell 19.9%, UK momentum gained 34.1%, a 54-point gap in one year.
-This was a real divergence driven by sector composition: UK was concentrated in energy and basic materials during a commodity cycle upturn, while the US was still flushing tech losses.
+While the FTSE 100 fell -23.2%, UK momentum lost only -1.3%, an excess of +21.8 points.
+The divergence was driven by sector composition: UK momentum was concentrated in energy and basic materials during a commodity cycle upturn, while the broader index was dragged down by tech and telecom losses.

 2008 shows the limit.
-The strategy fell -53.6% vs SPY's -34.3%.
+The strategy fell -53.8% vs the FTSE 100's -28.9%.
 UK financials and mining stocks that had been the portfolio's core holdings hit hard in the global crisis.
 HSBC, Rio Tinto, and similar names were genuine momentum leaders entering 2008.
 They also led the crash.
-The global nature of the 2008 crisis meant UK momentum couldn't escape it.
+The global nature of the 2008 crisis meant UK momentum couldn't escape it, and the concentrated portfolio fell nearly twice as much as the index.

 Backtest Methodology

-• Data: FMP financial data via Ceta Research warehouse.
-Price data from stock_eod (adjusted closes).
+- Data: FMP financial data via Ceta Research warehouse.
+Price data from

 Why the UK Works